 People visit your site for different reasons.
 For example, if you are an e-commerce company, you might be getting a lot of traffic from your Google product ads and visitors are checking out your product.
 They could be “window shoppers” or people who just landed on your site because it looked interesting.
 It’s very important to figure out why they aren’t buying your product.

-The powerful thing is that you can do this with a website feedback widget or one-click survey emails after the user creates an action such as signing up or adding an item to cart, but closing the tab half way.
+You can trigger a website feedback widget or a one-click survey after the user takes an action such as signing up or adding an item to their cart but doesn’t finish it.